Machines & Phases

 There are broadly three specialities: 1

-1. Product - those responsible for developing, maintaining and operating the product or service;
+1. Product - developing, maintaining and operating the product or service;

-2. Customer - those responsible for marketing, selling, on-boarding and supporting customers to use the product or service; and
+2. Customer - marketing, selling, on-boarding and supporting customers to use the product or service; and

-3. Company - those responsible for recruiting, retaining, running and (not least) funding the team that makes everything else possible.
+3. Company - recruiting, retaining, running and (not least) funding the team that makes everything else possible.

 Again, there are broadly three stages: 2

-1. Build - in the very beginning we need to focus on developing a product that solves a real and valuable problem and attract some initial customers.
+1. Build - developing a product that solves a real and valuable problem and attracting some initial customers;

-2. Grow - then, our focus shifts to overcoming obscurity and everything we need to do to promote and sell the product to more and more customers.
+2. Grow - overcoming obscurity and promoting and selling the product to more and more customers; and

-3. Profit - finally, our focus shifts to doing all of those things efficiently and ensuring that the amount we spend on each customer is relative to the amount we earn.
+3. Profit - doing all those things efficiently and ensuring that the amount we spend on each customer is relative to the amount we earn.

-We can use these two groupings to create a 3x3 matrix, and use that to help us think about the important measures of success for each team at each stage.
+We can use these two groupings to create a 3x3 matrix that helps us think about the important measures of success for each team at each stage.

 What’s at the intersections?